 Field-hunting tip

-Look in impact crater deposits country — that is the host setting where wooldridgeite typically forms.
+Look in impact crater deposits country, the host setting where wooldridgeite typically forms.
 If you start seeing goethite, gypsum, natrochalcite in float, you are in the right ground.
 Field specimens usually show a bladed crystals, radial aggregates habit, so train your eye for that shape before scanning the outcrop.